scorchingoyster/therapy-dog/README.md

   - an expression language for mapping form input to MODS and other XML schemas, and
   - routines for packaging and submitting METS deposits to the CDR.

-## Setup
+## Setup for development

 Install Node.js.

-If you are using Homebrew:
+If you are using Homebrew on macOS:

-    brew install node
+    brew install node4-lts

+If you are using Git for Windows, install Node.js using the v4.x.x LTS package available at <https://nodejs.org/en/>.

-Install dependencies:
+Install Dependencies:

     make deps

-Copy example the example form and its vocabularies:
+Copy the example forms and vocabularies:

     make examples